theMealena/SDL2_giflib_sa/ReadMe.txt

 Note that you can use CEV_gifAnimLoadRW(SDL_RWops* ops, SDL_Renderer* renderer, char freeSrc) if you intend to open file trough SDL_RWops*.
-- if freeSrc different from 0, th function will close the SDL_RWops for you when gif is fully loaded.
+- if freeSrc is different from 0, the function will close the SDL_RWops for you when gif is fully loaded.